shawnbmccarthy/mongo_loader/README.md

 sharded based off the _id.
 This will allow the performance advisor as well as the profiler to show useful index recommendations based off the various use cases

+### NOTES
+This project seems like a rambling as I organize all one off projects as well as other team goals into one coherent voice....
+I promise (or try to promise) that as each update occurs it will be appropriately documented!

 ## Usage

 ```commandline